 Michelle BombeProfessor of Theatre, Department Chair

 Michelle Bombe began teaching at Hope in 1991.
-She serves as the resident costume designer and the director of theatre.
-As director of theatre, she is responsible for the production program of the theatre department.
+She serves as the chair of the department and resident costume designer.
+As department chair, she is responsible for the academic program of the department and overseeing all aspects of the theatre program.

 Michelle teaches courses in costume design, principles of design and introduction to theatre practice.
 She also enjoys teaching Senior Seminar and First Year Seminars.